ekinkaradag/abodecoin/README.md

 http://www.abodecoin.org

-What is Abodecoin (ABC)?
+What is Abode Coin (ABC)?
 ----------------

-Abodecoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
-Abodecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Abode Coin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Abode Coin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Abodecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Abodecoin is the name of open source software which enables the use of this currency.
+Abode Coin is the name of open source software which enables the use of this currency.
  - 5 minute block targets
  - Subsidy is 50 ABC
  - Subsidy halves in 630k blocks